influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/write_protocols/line_protocol_tutorial.md

 Points must be in Line Protocol format for InfluxDB to successfully parse and write points.

-This page introduces the syntax of Line Protocol using fictional temperature data and covers:
+Using fictional temperature data, this page introduces Line Protocol.
+It covers:

 * [Syntax](#syntax)
 * [Data types](#data-types)